Code-Institute-Submissions/Kacper015-battleship-game_JulyResub/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+One bug that I have found in my game is when you enter only a letter for example "a" the game will give you an error and you will have to run it again.
+This won't happen if you type in a6 twice as it will say that you have shot that space already.

 ## Deployment

-I have deployed my website on github pages.
-[Github pages](https://github.com/)
+I have deployed my website on heroku.
+[Heroku](https://heroku.com/)

-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku.
 The steps to deploy are as follows:
-  - In the GitHub repository, go to the Settings tab.
+  - On heroku, go to the Settings tab.
-  - In the settings tab find github pages.
+  - Add python and nodejs.
+  - Connect your github with heroku.
-  - When your website is public, you can host your website through github pages.
+  - If you wish you can deploy your code autoamtically or manually.

-Here is a live link to the website- https://kacper015.github.io/Rock-Paper-Scissors-Game/
+Here is a live link to the website- https://bbattle-ship-game.herokuapp.com/

 ## Credits

 I have used a tutorial to help myself with coding.
 I haven't used any fonts or any pictures that don't belong to me.
-I have used simple emojis such as 👊 that are available for everyone.

 ### Content

-- Instruction on how to code rock paper scissors in javascript [Specific YouTube Tutorial](https://youtu.be/1yS-JV4fWqY)
+- Tutorial how to code battleship game [Tutorial website](https://pythondex.com/python-battleship-game)